 Judges who have won Nobel Prizes.
 Winners who will go on to win Nobel Prizes.
 Major scientific discoveries and recognition of value that stems from the highest institutional echelons, given that the awards ceremony takes place at the Quirinale, in the presence of the President of the Republic.
 In little more than 10 years, the Eni Award has become so much more than just a company prize.
-Its story encompasses five continents and dozens of researchers’ lives.
-It was created in 2007, so it is a fairly young award.
-Nonetheless, its date has already become a fixture in the world of research into fuel, chemicals, the environment, health, gas, renewables, security, exploration and refining.
+Its story spans five continents and dozens of researchers’ lives.
+It was established in 2007 and is therefore a relatively young award, but one that has already become a firm fixture in the world of applied research in the energy sector.

-- Research Debut: Young Talents from Africa: two awards for graduates from African countries who have written dissertations or done master's courses at Italian universities on preventing water, soil or atmospheric pollution, recovery and reuse of disused industrial sites, technological innovation in the fields of renewable sources and energy storage, or innovative use of hydrocarbons as a bridge to decarbonization of the energy system.
+- Research Debut - Young Talents from Africa award: two awards for graduates from African countries who have written dissertations or done master's courses at Italian universities on preventing water, soil or atmospheric pollution, recovery and reuse of disused industrial sites, technological innovation in the fields of renewable sources and energy storage, or innovative use of hydrocarbons as a bridge to decarbonization of the energy system.
 This category was created in 2017 on the occasion of the 10th anniversary of the award.

 - Recognition of Innovation at Eni (for men and women working at Eni): an award for good ideas, based on the potential for innovation they produce, protected by requests for patents.
 Plus two prizes for the best technological innovations by Eni researchers.

-- The scientific commission that assesses applications and bestows the award is made up of scientists from the greatest research institutes in the world.
-It is currently chaired by Prof. Jean-Marie Lehn, who won the Nobel Prize for Chemistry in 1987, and has previously counted Robert Richardson, winner of the Nobel Prize in Physics in 1996 and the late Briton Sir Harold Kroto, winner of the Nobel Prize for Chemistry in 1996.
+The Awards’ Scientific Committee that assesses applications and awards the corresponding prizes is made up of scientists belonging to the greatest research institutes in the world.
+It is currently chaired by Prof. Jean-Marie Lehn, who won the Nobel Prize for Chemistry in 1987, and has previously counted Robert Richardson, winner of the Nobel Prize for Physics in 1996, and the late Sir Harold Kroto, winner of the Nobel Prize for Chemistry in 1996, among its ranks.

 In 2008 applications numbered 167 and rose to 1,253 in 2014.
 For the main prize categories, the average is more than 600 applications per year, although it was decided to tighten the eligibility parameters due to the high number of applications and to raise the standard.

-Overall, in the last decade 7,559 researchers have applied, 1,795 of them in the hydrocarbon sector, 2,897 in renewables, 2,700 in environmental protection.
-This remarkable number includes the cream of the research world, showing their enthusiasm for innovative research and attention to the crucial problem of energy and the environment.
+This remarkable number includes the cream of the research world, showing their enthusiasm for innovative research and attention to the crucial issues of energy and the environment.

 Awards: a few case studies